 If you feel inspired by this article and want to start implementing 1 to 1 talks as part of your organization, we have the tools you need to get started.
 We have available free templates and conversation helpers specifically for 1 to 1 talks that you can find here.

 If you want to start getting better feedback and assistance with performance management, our software can help revamp your current management system by automating the whole process (which means time saved for you!).
-See all the benefits you can get with our performance management system here.
+See all the benefits you can get with our tool for the best 1:1 meetings.

 Build trust and develop your relations with 1:1 Talks

 Keep your team motivated and engaged, give attention, encouragment and appreciation.
 1-1 meeting is a good place for coaching, mentorship, giving context, or even venting.

 19 Oct, 2021

 HR-tech companies join forces to shift the pace of developing tomorrow's HR system